-In China, past co-operation between Tsinghua University and the China Southern Power Grid was aimed at evaluating shed profiles for composite insulators in terms of relative pollution flashover performance.
-Supported by local manufacturers, the research assessed 36 different shed profiles.
+Past co-operation between Tsinghua University and the China Southern Power Grid aimed to evaluate shed profiles for composite insulators in terms of relative pollution flashover performance.
+Supported by local manufacturers, tise research assessed 36 different shed profiles.
 All were classified into 4 main categories, depending on number of different shed diameters within each repeating unit:

 Fig. 1 below, for example, depicts a design with alternating single large and single small sheds.